 Carrying amounts of certain of the Company's financial instruments including cash and cash equivalents, accounts receivable and accounts payable approximate fair value due to their short maturities.
-Based on borrowing rates currently available to the Company for loans with similar terms, the carrying value of notes payable and the bank line of credit approximate fair value.
+Based on borrowing rates currently available to the Company for loans with similar terms, the carrying value of notes payable approximate fair value.
 Estimated fair values for marketable securities, which are separately disclosed elsewhere, are based on quoted market prices for the same or similar instruments.

-The Company markets and sells its products to a narrow base of customers and generally does not require collateral.
+The Company markets and sells its technology to a narrow base of customers and generally does not require collateral.
+In fiscal year 1999, three customers accounted for approximately 30%, 17% and 15% of revenues.
 In fiscal year 2000, three customers accounted for approximately 25%, 21% and 17% of revenues.
 In fiscal year 2001, four customers accounted for approximately 26%, 20%, 16% and 12% of revenues.
-In fiscal year 2002, three customers accounted for approximately 27%, 21% and 20% of revenues.
+At December 30, 2000, four customers accounted for approximately 26%, 14%, 11% and 10% of accounts receivable.
 At December 29, 2001, three customers accounted for approximately 24%, 20% and 11% of accounts receivable.
-At December 28, 2002, three customers accounted for approximately 26%, 25% and 19% of accounts receivable.